Signs of a Bad Starter

 The 15mm starter mounting bolts should be visible now.
 Use the ratchet with the appropriate size extension to reach and remove each of the two 15mm bolts holding the starter in place.

-6. Take Note of and Disconnect the Starter Wiring
+6. Take Note of Starter Wiring Before Disconnecting

 Work the starter down through the opening far enough to expose the two electrical connections on the top.
 One will be a 13mm nut and the other will be an 8mm nut.
 It’s a good idea to take pictures of these connections prior to removal to ensure the new starter will be connected correctly.
 Use the 13mm and 8mm combination wrenches to remove the nuts attaching the electrical connections.
 Lower the starter to the ground.